AlnOo/AllanPortifolio/CONTRIBUTING.md

 Contributing Guidelines

-Thank you for your interest in contributing to our project!
-We welcome contributions from everyone.
+Thank you for your interest in contributing to this project!
+I welcome contributions from everyone.
 By participating in this project, you agree to abide by the following guidelines:

 Code of Conduct:
-Please review and adhere to our Code of Conduct, which establishes a welcoming and inclusive environment for all contributors.
+Please review and adhere to this Code of Conduct, which establishes a welcoming and inclusive environment for all contributors.

 Types of Contributions:
-We welcome different types of contributions, including but not limited to:
+I welcome different types of contributions, including but not limited to:

 - Bug fixes
 - New features or enhancements